-Some Popkum ALR landowners have continued to advocate for ALR exclusion.
+In subsequent years, Popkum ALR landowners have continued to advocate for ALR exclusion.
 Landowners cite limitations to agriculture such as poor soil quality and drainage, limited sunlight hours in the shadow of Mt.
-Cheam, and efficient extension of roads, utilities, and development patterns.
-While these challenges may be present to some degree, viable farming opportunities in Popkum-Bridal Falls prevail.
+Cheam, and rational extension of roads, utilities, and development patterns.
+Exclusion and subsequent residential development of the ALR lands has been identified by the landowners as a solution to eliminate agricultural conflicts, utilize the lands for the highest and best use, and provide additional housing and options for community wastewater (sewage) treatment.

+The rationale for exclusion and development of ALR lands in Popkum is unclear.
 Over 60% of ALR lands in Popkum-Bridal Falls are farmed, this is just behind the City of Abbotsford's utilization rate of 67%.

-Agricultural lands contribute value to Popkum and to the Region by providing lands for food production, as well as opportunities for farm businesses and economic development.
-ALR lands provide additional community benefits by buffering residential uses from highway corridors and contribute to the rural and agricultural aesthetic of the area.
+Clearly there are farm opportunities in Popkum-Bridal Falls.
+ALR lands also provide a buffer to residential uses from highway corridors and contribute to the rural aesthetic of the area.